 Give tips about “The Perfect Welcome Home Experience” for the ones who will buy a puppy from you.
 What kind of toys do well with this particular breed?
 Use our free printable checklist containing everything new buyers should have before the arrival of the new puppy.

 In short, don’t give them the basics here, and if you really want to, post them separately and add a link to that page.
 Instead, write something personal that you feel and expect from the breed.

 We have a whole section about photos and videos in our bestseller, The Dog Breeder’s Handbook, with for all tips a picture of what to do, and what not to do.

 Simply put, add videos and photos regularly.
 It is super easy to upload videos on YouTube these days and they are much more interesting than a text description.

-Be careful with the basics: have a nice background, do not pose too much and use good natural lighting.
-Most cameras do the job these days by taking great high-definition shots and with the free photo and video editing softwares available these days, you can give your creations a professional touch in few clicks and few seconds.
+Be careful with the basics: have a nice background, do not pose too much, and use good natural lighting.
+Most cameras do the job these days by taking great high-definition shots and with the free photo and video editing software available these days, you can give your creations a professional touch in few clicks and few seconds.

 Blog and Latest Posts

 This is what I am fighting for.
 Most dog breeders update their website when they have something to sell.
 Why, why, why…

 Can’t you write one or two 500-word articles a week about the life of your kennel, your week, your dogs, or the breed in general?
 If you are a dog breeder, you have acquired a certain level of knowledge.
 Share it!
 People and potential buyers will see that you are giving a lot of love to fellow passionate and they will appreciate everything you are giving to your visitors.